awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-analytics.rst

 Add Custom Analytics
 --------------------

-Amazon Pinpoint also allows you to capture custom analytics data for events that show usage of your app's features.
-For this tutorial we'll send analytics each time a note is added or deleted.
+Amazon Pinpoint also enables you to capture custom analytics data for events that show usage of your app's features.
+For this tutorial we send analytics each time a note is added or deleted.

 To add analytics events, open :file:`./Data/NotesContentProvider.swift` where both add and delete operations happen.

-Start by adding the following imports.
+Start by adding the following imports:

 .. code-block:: swift